keziei/kubernetes-projects/my-k8-lab-hard/vagrant_k8s-lab-cka-vmware.md

+# Kezie Iroha
-# 🚀 Kubernetes Hands-On Lab on macOS for CKA Preparation (Vagrant with VMware Fusion)
+# Kubernetes Hands-On Lab on macOS for CKA Preparation (Vagrant with VMware Fusion)

-## ✅ Key Engineering Goals
+## Key Engineering Goals
 - **Real-world Kubernetes setup** (not `kind`, not minikube).
 - **Multi-node cluster** (1 Control Plane, 2 Workers for practical setup).
 - **Uses `kubeadm`** (just like in production).